 - Employer Tax Credit for Tuition Reimbursement

-Provides an annual income tax credit of up to 4 years for qualified employers for tuition reimbursed to qualified employees.
+Provides an annual income tax credit of up to four years for qualified employers for tuition reimbursed to qualified employees.
 This credit shall be 50% of the tuition reimbursed to a qualified employee but cannot exceed 50% of the average annual tuition in a qualified program at a public university in Oklahoma.
-This credit may only be claimed if the qualified employee received his undergraduate or graduate degree within 1 year of beginning employment with the qualified employer.
+This credit may only be claimed if the qualified employee received his or her undergraduate or graduate degree within one year of beginning employment with the qualified employer.
 Note: None of these income tax credits may be used to reduce the tax liability of the qualified employee or qualified employer to less than zero.

 - Who qualifies for these tax credits?

 - The legislation (House Bill 3239) provides that “qualified employees” and “qualified employers” may claim these tax credits.

 - A “qualified employee” is any person hired by or contracting with a “qualified employer”, who has been awarded an undergraduate or graduate degree from a “qualified program” by a college or university, and who was not employed in the aerospace sector in this state immediately preceding employment or contacting with a qualified employer.
 Aerospace, mechanical, industrial, electrical engineers in addition to other that are qualified employees are also eligible for these tax credits.

 - A “qualified employer” is any legally recognized business entity such as a general or limited partnership, or a corporation, or a public entity whose principal business activity involves the aerospace sector.

 - A “qualified program” is a program that has been accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, and awards an undergraduate or graduate degree.
 A 2-year Associate’s Degree does not qualify.